- A United States citizen and a resident of California,

 - Political party affiliation.

-The deadline to register or re-register to vote for any election is 11:59:59 pm Pacific Standard Time (PST) on the 15th calendar day before that election.
+The deadline to register or re-register to vote for any election is 15 days before that election.

 If the deadline has passed, voters can still:

-- Conditionally register to vote and vote a conditional ballot at the Office of Elections, located at2426 6th Street, in Eureka.
+- Conditionally register to vote and vote a conditional ballot at the Office of Elections or at a Vote Center.

 Information provided on voter registration applications will be used by the Office of Elections to provide official election-related information and materials enabling voters to participate in the election process.
 Information and materials may include, but is not limited to, confirmation of voter registration, changes in polling place locations, and issues and candidates that will appear on an election ballot.